By: Pat Mumford, Regional Instructional Coach, Western Region

 Never a boring moment, challenges big and small, your year of service is truly a year of learning about your students, yourself, and the world around you.
 It’s intricate, it’s complicated, but the opportunity to grow is only limited by your own mindset.

 Now, are there three railroads and one monorail at Disneyland?
-I’ve never seen so much track in my life.
-Must keep puzzling, must keep puzzling…must.
+I’ve never seen so many tracks in my life.
+Must keep puzzling, must keep puzzling…must...